 How the fee system works

-- International Travellers from 12:01am Saturday 18 July (Australian Eastern Standard Time)
+The quarantine fee for International Travellers started on 12:01am Saturday 18 July (Australian Eastern Standard Time).

 The NSW Government will invoice travellers a fixed fee at the end of their stay.